 For example, a P&L statement can be used to compare operating results with previous periods to see which parts of a business are growing or shrinking.
 A balance sheet shows how liquid a company is – how much cash is available for investment in expanding business.
-Reviewing these statements can help managers determine where and how to invest company resources to increase revenues, cut costs, and maximize revenue.
+Reviewing these statements can help managers determine where and how to invest company resources to cut costs and maximize revenue.

-Managers aren't the only ones looking at accounting reports.
-Here are a few examples of who else looks at financial statements and why:
+Managers aren’t the only ones looking at accounting reports.
+Here are a few examples of who else looks at financial statements and why.

-- Accountants.
-A company's accountants may review reports to decide whether certain tax strategies may be advantageous, or when valuing a business for a potential sale.
+- Accountants: A company’s accountants may review reports to decide whether certain tax strategies may be advantageous, or when valuing a business for a potential sale.
 Sometimes these reports may be required by regulators, depending on what industry a business operates in.

-- Lenders.
-Banks and other lenders assess a company's financial condition to decide whether it qualifies for a loan.
+- Lenders: Banks and other lenders assess a company’s financial condition to decide whether it qualifies for a loan.
 Banks have their own forms and reports that need to be completed as part of a loan application, but company accounting reports can provide a preliminary indication of whether a business may qualify.

-- Insurers.
-Insurers can look at company financials to determine what types of insurance a business may need and how much coverage may be required to provide it adequate protection.
+- Insurers: Insurers can look at company financials to determine what types of insurance a business may need and how much coverage may be required to provide it adequate protection.

-- Shareholders.
-Current and prospective investors often review company accounting reports to assess the value of the company and its future prospects.
+- Shareholders: Current and prospective investors often review company accounting reports to assess the value of the company and its future prospects.
 These reports can be extremely thorough but are also often condensed.

 These are a few of the hypothetical situations that illustrate why it’s important to be able to customize financial reports ‒ they help you provide better insights for the shareholders, lenders, accountants, and others who may review them.